mocklis/mocklis.docs/source/reference/index.rst

 Repetition steps
 ----------------

-The `Times` step look a little like a conditional step in that it adds a separate step chain that can be taken.
+The ``Times`` steps look a little like conditional steps in that they add a separate step chain that can be taken.
 They differ from the if-step in that they cannot join back to the normal path, and that the separate path will only be used a given number of times.